eij1e/eij1e/README.md

 While you are reading this, I am reading a [statistics](https://www.youtube.com/watch?v=BvWefB4NGGI) book and writing a new project 😎

-*   🌍  I'm based in Moskow
+*   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [vrpivnev@miem.hse.ru](mailto:vrpivnev@miem.hse.ru)